mesosphere/marathon/src/test/scala/mesosphere/marathon/integration/README.md

   Default value is .
 - zk: the url of the zookeeper instance(s).
   Default is zk://localhost:2181/test.
-- mesos: the mesos url to connect from marathon.
+- master: the url of the mesos master to connect from marathon.
   Default is local.
 - mesosLib: the path to the native mesos library.
 This parameter will only take effect, if the environment variable MESOS_NATIVE_LIBRARY is not set.